4GeeksAcademy/master-javascript-programming-exercises/exercises/041-addToFront/README.md

 # `41` addToFront

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "addToFront".
+1. Write a function called `addToFront`.

-Given an array and an element, "addToFront" adds the given element to the front of the given array, and returns the given array.
+Given an array and an element, `addToFront` adds the given element to the front of the given array, and returns the given array.

-Notes:
+## :bulb: Hint:

 * It should be the SAME array, not a new array.

 ```Javascript